google/data-quality-monitor/webapp/backend/README.md

-# Getting Started with DQM Webapp - Frontend
+# Getting Started with DQM Webapp - Backend

 The Data Quality Monitor frontend is developed in React using Typescript language.
-The frontend webapp is created using Google's Material UI framework.
-Webapp consists of frontend and backend.
+DQM frontend is served by backend APIs.
+These APIs are also developed in Typescript.

 ## Local Development
 To get started with local development, follow these steps: